Juesgape/Baloto-simulator/README.md

 # Baloto-simulator
 This is a simulator of the Baloto lottery.
-I wanted to make something like this to show my aunt how mathematically impossible is to win this
+I wanted to make something like this to show my aunt how mathematically impossible it is to win this